Quantum Network Discrimination: Examples

 We will now show that for classical channels the amortized superchannel relative entropies always collapse to the superchannel relative entropy. \begin{theorem} For two classical superchannels $\theta_1$ and $\theta_2$, we have

 and therefore the product strategy is optimal for asymptotic asymmetric superchannel discrimination for classical superchannels, in particular also adaptive strategies do not provide any advantage. \end{theorem} \begin{proof} By Lemma~\ref{lemma:ineq-DA} it suffices to show that $D^{A^*}(\theta_1\|\theta_2)\leq D(\theta_1\|\theta_2)$.
+In the following we abbreviate the variables for readability, but they should be clear from context.
 First, note that for two classical channels the amortized channel relative entropy always collapses to the channel relative entropy, therefore

-where the second-to-last equality can be checked by direct calculation and the inequality follows from data-processing.
+where the third equality is by definition, the first inequality by bounding with a joint supremum and bounding the infimum by the concrete choice of $\ce_{\theta_1}$, the forth equality can be checked by direct calculation and the second inequality follows from data-processing.
 The statement of the lemma follows directly from here. \end{proof} We conclude that simple product strategies are optimal when discrimination between classical superchannels.
 The case of classical channels was extended to classical-quantum channels in~\cite{BHKW,BHKW2} and it would be interesting to see if the same results hold for classical-quantum superchannels.